Hey Nineteen: Background

 The song was released as the first single from the band's 1980 album Gaucho, and was produced by Gary Katz.
-The single's B-side is the 1974 live version of the song "Bodhisattva", with an introduction by an inebriated Jerome Aniton, one of the band's drivers, a single that was recorded at Santa Monica Civic Auditorium and was previously unreleased.
+The single's B-side is a 1974 live version of the song "Bodhisattva", with an introduction by an inebriated Jerome Aniton, one of the band's drivers.
 As described by Bernstein, "Hey Nineteen" would become among the most played at the band's live performances (third, according to Setlist.fm), despite having gone unplayed by Becker and Fagen with their "part[ing of] ways in 1981"; its live performances only began with their reunion in 1993.

 Lyrics and music

 Lyrics

-According to Will Layman, writing for Popmatters.com, the song "was about a middle-aged man's disappointment with a young lover"; as described by Scott Bernstein for Jambase.com (quoting Songfacts.com), in the song, "an older man is seducing a 19-year-old girl.
+According to Will Layman, writing for Popmatters.com, the song "was about a middle-aged man's disappointment with a young lover"; as described by Scott Bernstein for Jambase.com (quoting Songfacts.com).
+In the song, "an older man is seducing a 19-year-old girl.
 He’s a bit conflicted...
 However, on this particular night and with the help of some Cuervo Gold tequila, everything is wonderful."

-Hence, the lyrics present an older man contemplating a romantic encounter with a 19-year-old with whom he has little in common; for example, she does not recognize a song by "'Retha Franklin".
-The song ends ambiguously, mentioning, "The Cuervo Gold" and "fine Colombian", going on to say that these "make tonight a wonderful thing", again emphasizing the age difference.
+The narrator of the song is an older man remembering his college days in 1967, when he was popular among the members of his fraternity.
+He is considering a romantic encounter with a 19-year-old girl with whom he has little in common; for example, she does not recognize a song by "'Retha Franklin".
+The song ends ambiguously, mentioning "The Cuervo Gold" and "fine Colombian", going on to say that these "make tonight a wonderful thing", again emphasizing the age difference.
 Hence, as Stewart Mason states in his AllMusic review, the listener is "(quite deliberately)... unclear as to whether the singer's been left alone with "the Cuervo Gold/the fine Colombian"... or whether he's just resorted to getting the girl drunk and stoned enough to stop resisting".